-Anthelmintic therapy is one cheap and safe measure to undertake during pregnancy after the first trimester, therefore, it should be part of the antenatal programme since malaria diagnosis and treatment is also part of the antenatal programme (Larocque and Gyorkos, 2006).
+Anthelmintic therapy is inexpensive and safe during pregnancy after the first trimester, therefore, it should be part of the antenatal programme since malaria diagnosis and treatment is also part of the antenatal programme (Larocque and Gyorkos, 2006).
 The world health organization recommends anthelmintic therapy for women to control hookworm infection in areas, in which the prevalence of infection is high and anaemia is prevalent (WHO, 1996).

-Anthelminthic therapy and enhancement in the amount and quality of dietary iron intake among pregnant women should be encouraged as an important long-term goal, and if well established, it can meet the iron needs of pregnant women with hookworm and other intestinal helminth infections, particularly among populations who consume diets of low iron bioavailability.
+Anthelminthic therapy and improvement in the amount and quality of dietary iron intake among pregnant women should be encouraged as an important long-term goal, and if well established, it can meet the iron needs of pregnant women with hookworm and other intestinal helminth infections, particularly among populations who consume diets of low iron bioavailability.